605Group17Genes/605project/README.md

 The data folder includes the human_best100.csv and mouse_best100.csv, which are the top 100 genes most correlated with LDLR and their bicorrelation and p-values.
 The data folder also includes the columns of LDLR and top 10 most correlated genes stetched from raw data.
 It is used in the report.rmd file for plots in analysis.

-## Figures
+## Figure

-The figures folder includes the plots from Rmd, which show the distribution of LDLR compared with other genes.
+The figure folder includes the plots from Rmd, which show the distribution of LDLR compared with other genes.

 ## Results